lwasser/lwasser.github.io/hugo_site/content/blog/2025/2025-09-05-reproducibility-python-environments.md

 **For teaching:** Lock them down if you are in an online environment like JupyterHub.
 But also, sometimes, flexible environments that resolve to recent, compatible versions can work too.
 Update them regularly.
 Test them constantly.

 **For research workflows:** Lock everything when you need someone (including future you) to reproduce exact results.
+UV and Pixi are great for creating projects with locked environments out of the gate.

 **For applications:** Always lock.
 Your users need predictability.

+**For Software:** Lock your development environment if you can (especially in CI for security reasons), but don't lock your package dependencies.
+Instead, specify compatible version ranges to allow flexibility while avoiding conflicts in user's environments as they install your package.

 ## The fundamentals: environment management principles